Why Serenity/JS

 - No code reuse — login logic is still copy-pasted into every test that needs an authenticated user

-- Diagnosis gap — reports tell you which test failed, but the test code itself still can't tell you why at a glance
+- Diagnosis gap — reports tell you which test failed and cluster errors, but the test code itself still can't show you the step-by-step execution at a glance

 Level 2: Screenplay + Playwright hybrid